 I don't feel any hot spots, the sauna tent heats up gradually so you don't feel as though you're being cooked alive, and it's super easy to unzip and hop out if you feel overwhelmed.
 I can easily feel overwhelmed when hot and in a cramped space, but because it's so easy to unzip with one sweaty hand, easy to get my hands in and out, and my head is free, it never was an uncomfortable experience.
 In fact, I found it very relaxing.

-If you are a larger body, you may wish to replace the included camp chair with a seat that is more comfortable.
+If you have a larger body, you may wish to replace the included camp chair with a more comfortable seat.
 A sturdy camping stool or one of these collapsible stools you could hose off can be a good alternative.
 You want something that can get wet and won't have metal against your skin.
+We place a hand towel on the seat to soak up some of the sweat and after sauna-ing, place the seat outside to help it fully dry before the next use.
+But we're happy to see that the chair has held up nicely.

-We have had our Durherm sauna tent for two months with almost daily use, and many of those days being used twice (once by me, once by my husband).
-The heat has been consistent, the hardware has held up, it has been easy to clean, easy to dismantle, and hide behind furniture.
+We have had our Durherm sauna tent for over two years with almost daily use, and many of those days are being used twice (once by me, once by my husband).
+The heat has been consistent, the hardware has held up, and it has been easy to set up, easy to clean, easy to dismantle, and hide behind furniture.
 The sauna does not create steam that affects the ceilings or walls of our home, does not scent the rest of the house, and the tent itself has no smell.
-The neck cuffs have laundered well, they have held up well, are easy to put back on, haven't lost their color or softness.
+The neck cuffs have laundered well, they have held up well, are easy to put back on, and haven't lost their color or softness.

 We are very happy with our portable infrared sauna and think it's such a cool gadget and especially enjoyable in cold weather, I had to write this review and share it with all of you!